sudosu404/tailnet-lib/docs/content/docs/serverconfig.md

 #### targetHostname

 Is the ip address or dns name of docker server.
-TSDProxy has a autodetect system to connect with containers, but there's some cases where it's necessary to use the other interfaces besides the docker internals.
+Tailnet has a autodetect system to connect with containers, but there's some cases where it's necessary to use the other interfaces besides the docker internals.